 Editor’s note: We provide advanced email marketing workshops for Klaviyo customers throughout the year to teach topics from list growth and management to automated email series to the state of the industry.
 The following video and transcript are an excerpt from Agata’s presentation on advanced segmentation from our New York City Workshop.
+Her presentation also covered documenting your email strategy, an easy operational framework for targeted marketing, and a great email segmentation customer case study.

 For advanced email segmentation, we’ve got our focus on behavioral data.
 We’re looking at two different types of behavior for email targeting – interactions and purchases – and we’re going look at these dimensions of recency, frequency and monetary value.
 You combine those things together, and here are your building blocks.